-The coronavirus pandemic could have a significant negative impact on our business, revenues, financial condition and results of operations.
+The coronavirus pandemic could have a significant negative impact on our business, revenues, financial condition and results of operations. \

 The coronavirus pandemic has severely depressed the level of economic activity around the world.
-Many governments are taking preventative or protective actions, including restrictions on travel and business operations and advising or requiring individuals to limit or forego their time outside of their homes.
+Many businesses and governments are taking preventative or protective actions, including restrictions on travel and business operations and advising or requiring individuals to limit or forego their time outside of their homes.
 Temporary closures of many businesses have been ordered and numerous other businesses have temporarily closed voluntarily.
 Further, individuals' ability to travel has been curtailed through mandated travel restrictions, voluntary or mandated closures of travel-related businesses, as well as quarantines, shelter-in-place/stay-at-home and social distancing orders.

-This coronavirus pandemic has also impacted, and may continue to impact, our headquarters and warehouses, as well as those of our third party vendors, including through the effects of facility closures, reductions in operating hours, staggered shifts and other social distancing efforts, labor shortages, decreased productivity and unavailability of materials or components.
+This coronavirus pandemic has also impacted, and may continue to impact, our headquarters, manufacturing, and warehousing and distribution facilities, as well as those of our third party vendors, including through the effects of facility closures, reductions in operating hours, staggered shifts and other social distancing efforts, labor shortages, decreased productivity and unavailability of materials or components.
 For example, we have closed our New Jersey corporate office as a result of state-imposed restrictions.
 The coronavirus pandemic may also impact our ability to sell our products and may increase our costs.

 The spread of coronavirus has also caused us to modify our business practices (including social distancing practices, requiring non-essential production related team members to work remotely where possible, restricting business travel, cancelling certain events, and limiting visitor access to our facilities), and we may take further actions as may be required by government authorities or that we determine are necessary or advisable.
 Work-from-home and other measures introduce additional operational risks, including cybersecurity risks, and have affected the way we conduct our business, which could have an adverse effect on our operations.
 There is no certainty that such measures will be sufficient to mitigate the risks posed by the virus, and illness and workforce disruptions could lead to unavailability of key personnel and harm our ability to perform critical functions.
 In addition, work-from-home and related business practice modifications present significant challenges to maintaining our corporate culture, including employee engagement and productivity, both during the immediate pandemic crisis and as we make additional adjustments in the eventual transition from it.
+Implementing new business practices in order to protect employees, vendors and other parties with whom we interact may result in increased costs.
+Furthermore, even if we follow what we believe to be best practices, there can be no assurance that our measures will prevent the transmission of COVID-19 between employees.
+Any incidents of actual or perceived transmission may expose us to liability claims, adversely impact employee productivity and morale, and result in negative publicity and reputational harm.

-Additionally, our sales and marketing efforts with the VA and DoD are adversely affected by recent implemented protocols for screening and restricting outside visitors and vendors.
+Additionally, our sales and marketing efforts are, and may from time to time be, adversely affected by commercial prescribers' and other third parties' protocols for screening and restricting outside visitors and vendors.
 Officially imposed quarantines and self-quarantines could also interfere with patients' ability to see a health care provider and obtain our gammaCore therapy.

-The degree to which coronavirus impacts our results will continue to depend on future developments, which are highly uncertain and cannot be predicted, including how quickly and to what extent normal economic and operating conditions can resume, if at all.
+The degree to which coronavirus impacts our results will continue to depend on future developments that are highly uncertain and cannot be predicted, including, without limitation, the timing, extent, trajectory and duration of the pandemic, the development and availability of effective treatments and vaccines, the imposition of protective public safety measures, and how quickly and to what extent normal economic and operating conditions can resume, if at all.
 These uncertainties may result in delays or modifications to our plans, initiatives and results.